-- Face coverings -Face coverings must be worn in Scarborough Castle's indoor shop and café and we recommend wearing them in all other indoor spaces.
-We won't be able to give you a face covering, so please come prepared so you don't miss out.
+- Face coverings - Face coverings must be worn in Scarborough Castle's indoor shop, café and all other indoor spaces.
+We won't be able to give you a face covering so please come prepared so you don't miss out.

 - Audio guides - You can enjoy an audio-tour at Scarborough Castle using your own device.
 Simply download the Guide ID podcatcher App from either the Google Play Store or App Store.
 Once downloaded search for Scarborough on the menu screen to access the audio guide.
 We recommend downloading the audio tour before your visit using password EHScarborough.